Elected Board Positions

 This is required before joining the Board.

-- Attend at least 4 of 6 Board meetings per year.
+- Attend at least 5 of 6 Board meetings per year, including the Annual Retreat in November.

 - Commit at least 1 year to serving on the Board.